dbragdon1/spark_projects/readme.md

 |      0.796     |     0.754     |

-`logistic_regression_sentiment_weighted.py`
+## `logistic_regression_sentiment_weighted.py`

+## About

+This file builds on the previous file, and implements class-weighting.
+The method for factoring in class weights (in `scikit-learn` fashion), was found from [this awesome blog post](https://danvatterott.com/blog/2019/11/18/balancing-model-weights-in-pyspark/).
+This resulted in a dramatic increase in performance from the unweighted model, as displayed in the results section below.

 ## Usage

 This file can be used in the same way that `logistic_regression_sentiment.py` is used, but it also implements class weights instead of undersampling the highest class.

 ## Results